Winstijn/turbo-engine/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This project is for me to test coding with Ruby and use Git as a version control service.

 Things you may want to cover:

-* Ruby version
+* Ruby version (Ruby 2,3,1)

-* System dependencies
+* System (OSX 10.11 VM in WMWare Workstation)

 * Configuration

 * Database creation

 * Database initialization

 * How to run the test suite